South Korea official shot dead by North Korean troops after crossing border: Seoul - KVIA

 But those meetings ultimately did not deliver significant results for all sides, and North Korea has taken an increasingly strident tone towards its southern neighbor, a shift in stance that has come as Kim’s sister, Kim Yo Jong, moved into a more influential position in the North Korean regime.

-The last time a South Korean was killed by the North was in 2008, when a soldier shot a South Korean tourist at the Mt.
+A South Korean civilian was killed by the North in 2008, when a soldier shot a South Korean tourist at the Mt.
 Kumgang ski resort.
+In 2010, 46 South Korea sailors and two South Korean marines and two civilians were also killed by North Korea in separate incidents.

 Comments